VanOvermeire/sam-template-creator/README.md

 *Currently only Python projects are supported.
 Go is in progress, Node and Java are planned.*

-## Usage
+## Usage Guide / How-to

+Install the tool using pip.
+For example

+`pip install sam-template-creator`

+or

-Install with `pip install sam-template-creator` or `pip3 install sam-template-creator`.
+`pip3 install sam-template-creator`.

-You can now run the following command, with its one required argument: `sam-template-creator --location /path/to/project`
+Now either go to the root directory of your project and type

+`sam-template-creator --location .`

+or with shorthand argument names

+`sam-template-creator -l .`

+The location argument is required.
+The tool will also work with absolute paths: `sam-template-creator --location /path/to/project`

 Additional (optional) arguments are:
 - language: can be useful if you think the script will not be able to guess the language (it checks the number of files per language and takes the highest),